cliffordx/legalbai/pages/ROC_Annotated___PART_1___Rule 18.md

 			- (c) The possibility of obtaining stipulations or admissions of facts and of documents to avoid unnecessary proof;
 			- (d) The limitation of the number <ins>and identification</ins> of witnesses <ins>and the setting of trial dates</ins>;
 			- (e) The advisability of a preliminary reference of issues to a commissioner;
-			- (f) The propriety of rendering judgment on the pleadings, or summary judgment, or of dismissing the action should a valid ground therefor be found to exist;
+			- (f) The propriety of rendering ==judgment on the pleadings==, or ==summary judgment==, or of dismissing the action should a valid ground therefor be found to exist;
+			  id:: 6520ff2a-59e8-46bd-848e-75bdb9767b26
 			- (g) <u>The requirement for the parties to:</u>
-			  collapsed:: true
 				- 1. Mark their respective evidence if not yet marked in the judicial affidavits of their witnesses;
 				- 2. Examine and make comparisons of the adverse parties' evidence *vis-a-vis* the copies to be marked;
 				- 3. Manifest for the record stipulations regarding the faithfulness of the reproductions and the genuineness and due execution of the adverse parties' evidence;